Plan a picnic in Singapore at any of these gorgeous parks and outdoor spaces for a fun day out!

 23. Chinese and Japanese Gardens

-Sadly these two picturesque picnic spots within Jurong Lake Gardens are closed for renovation works until some time in 2021 – but they are just too pretty not to include!
-And while the Butterfly Field makes for a lovely alternative picnic spot, it’s also temporarily closed.
+Sadly these two picturesque picnic spots within Jurong Lake Gardens are closed for renovation works – but they are just too pretty not to include!
 However, Jurong Lake Gardens itself is open (see entry no. 4!), and there are plenty of grassy spots to picnic plus check out the amazing kids’ playground while you are there!